Facebook Ads can be an incredible way to generate leads for your business.

 It’s why 92% of marketers advertise on Facebook.

-There are over 900 million people that use Facebook everyday, so there’s a good chance that your target audience can be found on the social media platform.
+As od December, 2019, there are over 1.6 billion people that use Facebook everyday, so there’s a good chance that your target audience can be found on the social media platform.

 However, you can only target your ads effectively, if you know who your target audience is.